-On this day in 1971, Apollo 15 astronauts become the first to ride in a so-called moon buggy.
+On this day in 1971, NASA astronauts travel through space, quickly approaching the moon.
 Did you know that Apollo 15 carried the only NASA crew composed entirely of former U.S. Air Force pilots?

 It’s easy to forget what a big deal these Apollo missions were, but they accomplished John F. Kennedy’s goal of “landing a man on the moon and returning him safely to the earth.”
 Better yet, they did it quickly—and they did it before any other nation in the world.